hardikkgupta/rentfree/README.md

 - **Session Management**: Users stay logged in across sessions and can securely log out.

 ### Property Management
-- **Property Listings**: Users can browse properties with detailed information including photos, descriptions, and pricing.
+- **Property Listings**: Users can browse properties with detailed information including location, photos, descriptions, and pricing and extra information.
 - **Add/Edit Property**: Users can add new properties or edit existing ones through a form.

 ### Booking System
-- **Search and Filter**: Users can search for properties based on location, date, and other criteria.
-- **Booking Form**: Users can select dates, provide booking details, and confirm their bookings.
+- **Booking Form**: Users can select dates, provide booking check-in, booking check-out, number of guests, name and phone number and confirm their bookings.
-- **Booking History**: Users can view their past and upcoming bookings in their profile.
+- **Booking History**: Users can view their upcoming and past bookings in their profile.

 ### Profile Management
 - **View Profile**: Users can view their profile information, including contact details and property listings.
-- **Edit Profile**: Users can update their profile information and preferences.
 - **Manage Properties**: Users can view and manage the properties they own or have listed.

 ### Responsive Design